-To estimate how important these hook-shaped cells were in the model, all the misovortices with absolute vorticity greater than 0.02 s-1 were plotted every minute between 1350 and 1450 over the 200-m domain when the front was in the plotted area of Fig. 12 (110 \times 70 km).
-Previous simulations of vortices in different storm types have produced vortices about this magnitude.
-For supercells, Adlerman et al. (1999) found vorticity up to 0.054 s-1.
-For bow echoes, vorticity magnitudes ranged from 0.009 to 0.02 s-1 (Weisman and Trapp 2003; Trapp and Weisman 2003; Wheatley and Trapp 2008; Atkins and St. Laurent 2009).
-For narrow cold-frontal rainbands, Smart and Browning (2009) found vorticity up to 0.04 s-1.
+To estimate how important these hook-shaped cells were in the model, all the misovortices with absolute vorticity greater than 0.02 s^{-1} were plotted every minute between 1350 and 1450 UTC over the 200-m domain when the front was in the plotted area of Fig. 12 (110 km × 70 km).
+Previous simulations of vortices in different storm types have produced vortices of about this magnitude.
+For supercells, Adlerman et al. (1999) found vorticity of up to 0.054 s^{-1} .
+For bow echoes, vorticity magnitudes ranged from 0.009 to 0.02 s^{-1} (Weisman and Trapp 2003; Trapp and Weisman 2003; Wheatley and Trapp 2008; Atkins and St. Laurent 2009).
+For narrow cold-frontal rainbands, Smart and Browning (2009) found vorticity of up to 0.04 s^{-1} .
 Although the modeled vorticity magnitudes depend on the case, they also depend on model grid spacing with higher-resolution models producing higher vorticity values.
-We determined that 0.02 s-1 was a good balance between choosing a smaller value with vorticity maxima everywhere and choosing a higher value with relatively few vorticity maxima.
-If the numbers of vortices and vortices with hooks are calculated every ten minutes during that 60-minute period (seven times), then an average of 39 (with a standard deviation of 3) misovortices existed, of which 20.4% (with a standard deviation of 2.6%) displayed hooks at any one time.
-Thus, this evolution is relatively common with the model simulation.
+We determined that 0.02 s^{-1} was a good balance between choosing a smaller value with vorticity maxima everywhere and choosing a higher value with relatively few vorticity maxima.
+If the numbers of vortices and vortices with hooks are calculated every 10 min during that 60-min period (seven times), then an average of 39 (with a standard deviation of 3) misovortices existed, of which 20.4% (with a standard deviation of 2.6%) displayed hooks at any one time.
+Thus, this evolution is relatively common within the model simulation.